JackHuynhLe/Ability-Mastery/README.md

 # Ability Mastery

 **Ability Mastery** is a web-based game inspired by League of Legends.
 In this game, players must match the correct abilities to their respective champions.
-Each round, a randomly selected champion appears with their signature abilities (Q, W, E, R), along with a set of fake abilities.
+Each round, a randomly selected champion appears with their signature abilities (Passive, Q, W, E, R), along with a set of fake abilities.
 The player’s goal is to drag and drop the correct abilities into their corresponding slots.

 ### Key Features:
 - **Random Champion Selection**: Each session features a random champion from League of Legends.